Streatham restaurants, breakfasts, lunches, pubs, bars, cafés and more.

 Whole Meal Café offers cheap but satisfying vegan grub near to Streatham Library; their homity pie and salad bar are particularly good.
 Or try Boyce Da Roca on Streatham Hill for everything from hearty — but reasonably healthy — breakfasts through to light lunches and luxurious cakes.
 The avocado smash is worth a go.

 As Streatham is still less well-trodden than nearby Brixton, restaurants tend to be slightly cheaper and easier to get into.
 There is no compromise on quality however, with many small businesses offering something unique across a huge range of cuisines.
+Streatham Hill Italian Addommè is a top spot with their superior sourdough pizzas matched only by the unfailingly warm welcome you receive from this family-run joint.
 Bravi Ragazzi boasts a stone wood-burning oven to cook their traditional Neapolitan sourdough pizzas with unusual toppings such as salsiccia e friarielli (smoked cheese, wild broccoli and Italian sausage).

 Tapas Bar 61 is a bit dusty around the edges but worth going to for the generous portions.
 Highlights from the sharing menu include patatas bravas, pollo al ajillo (seared chicken) and ratatouille.
 We could have done without the slightly dry complimentary fruit for dessert but it comes with a glass of hazelnut liqueur Avellana which is the perfect way to wash down this spicy meal.